 - A. All first or second-year, full-time, undergraduate students under the age of 21 at time of entering into the housing contract are required to live in the residence halls. - B. Students receiving room and board as part of a scholarship or grant are required to live in the residence halls.
-Should a student receiving room and board scholarships or grants choose to live off campus, she will forfeit the scholarship or grant dollars that fund room and board. - C. Full-time, undergraduate students have first priority for all on-campus housing. - D. Traditional students who are over the age of 35 prior to August 1st of the contract year may not reside in the residence halls. - E. All students living in the residence halls must participate in CSM's full board plan. - F. Students in the Mother's Living & Learning Program (MLL) must also meet the following requirements: - a.
+Should a student receiving room and board scholarships or grants choose to live off campus, she will forfeit the scholarship or grant dollars that fund room and board. - C. Full-time, undergraduate students have first priority for all on-campus housing. - D. Traditional students who are over the age of 35 prior to August 1st of the contract year may not reside in the residence halls. - E. Residents who are married or have dependents that are not accepted to MLL may not reside on campus - F. All students living in the residence halls must participate in CSM's full board plan. - G. Students in the Mother's Living & Learning Program (MLL) must also meet the following requirements: - a.
 New MLL residents are required to attend Community Days and must make arrangements for childcare during these days. - b.
 New MLL residents are required to enroll in and pass IDS160: The Successful Single Mother. - c.
-MLL residents may have up to two children under the age of 10; all children must be over 6 weeks old by move-in. - d.
-MLL residents must submit immunization records for all children prior to move-in.
+MLL residents may have up to three children under the age of 12; all children must be over 6 weeks old by move-in and no older than 12 years by time of graduation. - d.
+MLL residents must submit immunization records for all children prior to move-in. - e.
+MLL residents will be subject to a background check prior to acceptance.